-We are particularly interested in attracting translational, basic, or clinical research abstracts related to the broad topics above.
+We are particularly interested in attracting translational, basic or clinical research abstracts related to the broad topics above.
 Accordingly, we invite you and your colleagues to submit abstracts for consideration for a podium presentation and/or a poster at the conference (abstracts can be similar to those used for ATS).

-The deadline for abstract submission is February 14, 2021.
-All who submit abstracts are invited to attend the conference whether their abstract is accepted or not, however, they must register if they plan to attend.

-NOTE: Time limitations do not allow all submitted abstracts to be presented.
+The deadline for abstract submission is February 14, 2023.
+All who submit abstracts are invited to attend the conference whether their abstract is accepted or not but must register if they plan to attend.
+Time limitations, however, do not allow all submitted abstracts to be presented.
 In the past, about one third of the submitted abstracts were accepted for podium presentations or poster sessions based on evaluation by a Selection Committee.

 Americans with Disabilities Act Statement: Please indicate if you have any need for auxiliary aids or special assistance services.